hashicorp/terraform-website/content/source/docs/cloud/agents/index.html.md

 TFC_AGENT_NAME=your-agent-name hashicorp/tfc-agent
 ```

+### Stopping the Agent

+The agent maintains a registration and a liveness indicator within Terraform Cloud during the entire course of its runtime.
+When an agent is to be retired, it must deregister itself from Terraform Cloud.
+The agent performs deregistration automatically as part of its shutdown procedure in the following scenarios:

+* If using an interactive terminal, Ctrl-C is pressed.
+* One of `SIGINT`, `SIGTERM`, or `SIGQUIT` is sent to the agent process ID.
+It is important to send only one signal.
+If a second signal is received by the agent, it is interpreted as a forceful termination signal and will cause the agent to exit immediately.

+In both cases, after initiating a graceful shutdown, the terminal user or parent program should wait for the agent to exit.
+The amount of time this takes depends on the agent's current workload.
+The agent will wait for any current operations to complete before deregistering and exiting.

+It is highly recommended that the agent is only terminated using one of the above methods.
+Abruptly terminating an agent by forcefully killing the process, power cycling the host, etc., will not provide the agent the opportunity to deregister, and will result in an **Unknown** agent status.
+This may cause further capacity issues, as outlined below in [Agent Capacity Usage](#agent-capacity-usage).

 #### Optional Configuration: Single-execution mode

 The Agent can also be configured to run in single-execution mode, which will ensure that the Agent only runs a single workload, then terminates.
 This can be used in combination with Docker and a process supervisor to ensure a clean working environment for every Terraform run.